MM-DADM: Multimodal Drug-Aware Diffusion Model for Virtual Clinical Trials: Additional Visualization Results

 \section{Additional Visualization Results}

-Figure~\ref{app_drug} presents additional visual experimental results of drug reactions, from which we can observe that after taking Quinidine, the subject's $T_{peak}-T_{end}$ interval increases from $79\mathrm{ms}$ pre-dose to $142\mathrm{ms}$ post-dose.
-In our generated ECGs, the $T_{peak}-T_{end}$ interval is $153\mathrm{ms}$.
-Both values fall within the abnormal range, demonstrating that our method can effectively simulate the reaction of drugs on ECGs.
-Figure~\ref{app_epk} presents additional visual experimental results with and without EPK and drug reactions, from which we can observe that the introduction of EPK makes the generation of the ECG signal more realistic in detail.
+Figure~\ref{app_epk} presents additional visualizations w/ and w/o EPK, from which we can observe that the introduction of EPK makes the generation of the ECG signal more realistic in detail.
 In the absence of EPK, the generated ECG signal contains a lot of noise.